twxjyg/Hybrid-A-Star-U-Turn-Solution/README.md

 2. Run test and display result：

     ```shell
-    # 测试单个数据并可视化
+    # test single data and visualize one
     ./test_and_viz_one.sh ./test_data/lane_data_1.txt
-    # 批量测试所有数据集
+    # batch test all data and generate image
     ./test_all_and_quiet.sh
     ```
-    **test data lane_data.3.txt is a very wired test data, its not a uturn scenario, so the result seems not very good** example output:
+    **test data lane_data.3.txt is a very wired test data, its not a U-Turn scenario, so the result seems not very good.**

+    **Example output**:

     ![normal-u-turn](test_data/lane_data.1.txt.png)

 3. About inner parameters：